kyotinho/skyblock-rng-optimizer/README.md

 ---

-## Live Demo
+## Live tests and proof with visual PoC

-Open `calculadora.html` directly in your browser — no server, no install, no build step needed.
+Open `calculator.html` for tests or `visual-proof-of-concept.html` directly in your browser — no server, no install, no build step needed.

 ```
 # Clone the repo